patternfly/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotToggle/ChatbotToggle.md

 ```

-### Custom closed icon
+### Custom toggle icon

 A custom icon can be passed to the toggle.
-It's recommended that an SVG which uses `fill="currentColor"` be used to allow for the image to be visible in both light and dark theme.
+To ensure the icon is visible in both light and dark themes, use an SVG image and set `fill="currentColor"`.

 ```js file="./CustomClosedIcon.tsx" isFullscreen